A landscaped front yard

 Irrigation, or outdoor water use, is substantial in many residential settings.
 This seems to be less so for the Oakland EcoBlock: most yards are small and many already have native, drought-tolerant plantings.
 Still, there may be ways to conserve.
 Irrigation systems may have leaks and overwatering may occur, especially as cooler weather and the “rainier” season arrive.
 It might be worth checking your physical irrigation systems as well as examining when and how your household waters plants.

-a landscaped rain garden
+A landscaped rain garden

 Save outdoors: A leak-free irrigation system helps create an efficient landscape.